 Cloud gaming isn’t that new but the market and technology are growing rapidly.
 This new pique in interest has even caught the attention of larger companies like Microsoft, Apple, and Google as they develop and get ready to launch their own cloud gaming platforms.
 Gaming on demand takes the hardware out of the equation.
 Gamers sign-up to an online gaming platform, start gaming, and that information travels to and from the cloud as audio and graphics streams.

 We are hardcore fans of Android anything.
 We went and searched for Android supported cloud gaming platforms.
-We chose five companies who are bringing Android-based gaming services to try on your G-Box Q3 Plus.
-Each of these services has their own unique requirements or constraints but it’s a good start for those who are new to cloud gaming.
+We chose five companies that are bringing Android-based gaming services that run great on the G-Box Q3.
+Each of these services has its own unique requirements or constraints but it’s a good start for those who are new to cloud gaming.

 The app works with Bluetooth controllers so you can pair it to an XYBA if you don’t already have one.
 Open the app and pair your remote.
 To get access to your games, you need to connect to your local PC running Steam.
 For the best performance, we recommend all these services connecting to a 5 GHz wireless connection or hard wired Ethernet connection.

 Remotr is an app similar to Steam Link where you can play your PC games on their cloud server.
 You can be anywhere and game the PC games you own on the Remotr app.
 Play co-op games with your friends on mobile devices.

 Not only can you game on your phone, but also on a Smart TV, and if you don’t have a smart TV, then connecting a G-Box to your TV is the way go.
 Remotr works with Android 4.1 and up, so you can play all the triple “A” titles on your PC to your G-Box.